U3B5HMD/hackmud/README.md

 [Locs][03] (short for location, pronounced "lokes") are the "address" of an initialized system.
 With this address, you can break into a system (player or NPC).
 To see your own loc (after you've initialized your system), run `sys.loc`.

+#### Exposing your Loc Via Hacks

+Every time you attempt to hack a player loc (PVP) or certain NPC locs (PVE), the loc of the account you used to make the hack gets written to the access logs of the defending system.
+The owner of the defending system will know you attempted to breach them and will be able to attack your system using your loc.

+There is no current way of hiding your loc during a hacking attempt.

+#### Exposing Your Locs Via Scam Scripts

+If you run a script that has a sec level of `LOWSEC` or lower, that script can access your loc via `sys.loc`.
+From there, it could log your loc to the script owner's database or even force your account to shout it out in the `0000` channel.

+#### Loc Leaking

+Even if you never hack anyone and don't run shady scripts, there's a chance your loc will leak out to the public via an NPC corp.
+When an NPC corp is hacked, it releases a list of locs. _Most_ of the locs it releases are going to be NPC locs that a player can then hack for GC.
+But there's also a small chance that one or more player locs will get included in that list (including yours).

 ### Avoiding Scams